HoangLa95/qualitedevs2/PSs/ps3.md

 2. **Quiz**: What are the issues with the code of `displayAvailableProductsByNonDecreasingPriceAndDisplayTotalPrice`?

-3. Refactor the code (by modifying the other affected files, such as the header and main).
+3. Refactor the code of `display-prices.cpp` (by modifying the other affected files, such as the header and main).

 :::{hint} Did you accomplish your task?
 :class: dropdown